dindinw/byteball_full2light/README.md

    *  Linux: ~/.config/byteball
    *  Windows: %LOCALAPPDATA%\byteball

-3. stop you byteball wallet before using the script
+3. stop your byteball wallet before using the script

 4. execute the script